My general therapy philosophy

 My name is Hannah Lingafelt, and I specialize in helping sensitive people find their own inner resilience so that they can continue to live meaningfully despite experiencing pain and difficulty.
 Whether your symptoms are related to trauma, anxiety, depression, eating disorders, attachment wounds, or something else, my job as therapist is to walk with and guide you as you move through the inner spaces that are uncomfortable and scary.
 Like Frodo in “Lord of the Rings,” you must carry the ring to Mordor; however, as your Sam, I will walk with you and support you on your journey.

 I received my Bachelor of Music in Music from Appalachian State University in 2013 and received my music therapist, board-certified credential (MT-BC) in 2014 (*11130).
 I received my Master of Arts in Clinical Mental Health Counseling with a concentration in body-centered therapy and my Master of Music Therapy in Music Therapy from Appalachian State University in 2017.
-I practice as a licensed clinical mental health counselor (LCMHC) in North Carolina (13448).
+I practice as a licensed clinical mental health counselor (LCMHC) in North Carolina (13448) and am a Fellow of the Association of Music and Imagery (FAMI).
 As a therapist, I have worked with women with anxiety and depression, adults recovering from trauma, and adolescents and young women with eating disorders.
 I am person-centered, LGBTQIA affirmative, and Health at Every Size oriented.

-I have also received additional training in somatic- and attachment-focused eye-movement desensitization and reprocessing (SAFE EMDR), emotion-focused family therapy, acceptance and commitment therapy, and am an advanced trainee in the Bonny Method of Guided Imagery and Music.
+I have also received additional training in somatic- and attachment-focused eye-movement desensitization and reprocessing (SAFE EMDR), internal family systems (IFS), acceptance and commitment therapy (ACT), and the Bonny Method of Guided Imagery and Music.

 Who I am personally (outside the therapist chair)